 Lack of options for next jobs

-- Figure out what you want to accomplish - I use the Business model You approach to figuring it out.
+- Figure out what you want to accomplish - I throught through the Business model You Canvas and my dream job figuring it out.

 - Look around for who is hiring